50 Free Things To Do in Minneapolis Northwest and Beyond

 49. Celebrate authentic Irish heritage through a multitude of activities at the Irish Fair of Minnesota.

 50. Drive the scenic West and East River Parkways.
 Both start in Minneapolis and follows you along the Mississippi River.
-West takes you to Minnehaha Falls Regional Park and East takes you to Saint Paul.
+West will lead you to Minnehaha Falls Regional Park and East leads to Saint Paul.

 About the Author